 All Family Ski chalets are in small child-friendly villages that are attached to very big ski areas.
 For example, in Les Coches our chalets are 100 metres away from a small pleasant pedestrian-only village with a good bar and a few shops but even then, the focal point of our guests’ evening is almost always the chalet and that of the children, just outside the chalet, playing in the snow.

 Other Family Ski resorts in Portes du Soleil Ardent near Morzine and Reberty in the Three Valleys follow the same family-friendly formula.

-Seventeen of the nineteen Family Ski Company Chalets have hot tubs, most have en-suite facilities and all have wood fires.
+Seventeen of the nineteen Family Ski Company Chalets have hot tubs, most have en-suite facilities and some have wood fires.
 For most of our guests most of the time these touches win hands down when it comes to deciding whether to step out to the local bar or stay in by the fire especially with pleasantly tired ski legs.